krissh-the-dev/trident/README.md

 	- C compiler uses C99 standards to avoid undesirable 'forbids' errors.
 	- The Trident Compiler only utilizes the existing resources of your system, so it is mandatory to have the curresonding compilers installed and their path being added to the environment variables.

+- **Added Auto Save and Word Wrap toggle** in Settings Menu [formorly Format]
+- Reordered Menu Bar
 - Open Console Window bug on Linux fixed
 - Undo Overflow bug fixed
-- Redefined File type parser with more appropriate file type detection
+- Redefined File type parser with more appropriate file type detection with extension parsing

 ## Current features